Senior Tooling Engineer

 Reports to: Chief Technology Engineer

 - Minimum of ten (10) years of hands-on experience in developing injection mold tooling concepts and designs to meet part requirements and molding process parameters.
-Similar duration of experience in the management of the construction of highly-robust, high-volume, tightly-toleranced, injection molding tools is required.
+Similar duration of experience in the management of the construction of highly-robust, high-volume, tightly-tolerance, injection molding tools is required.

-L. Overnight travel (including some international/overseas travel) is required – estimate 15% to 20% of work time.
+- Overnight travel (including some international/overseas travel) is required – estimate 15% to 20% of work time.

 - Experience in the automotive and/or medical device industries is a plus.